Tie Vapauteen (album): Background

-On the songs of the record
+Songs on the album

-The music for the song Pontevat mahat was composed by Oskar Merikanto, and the original is the provincial song of Lapland and North Ostrobothnia.
-Also the music in Hoopon laulu (‘The Hobo Song’) was by Merikanto, the original being called Tula tuulan tuli tuli tei!
+The music for the song "Pontevat mahat" was composed by Oskar Merikanto, and the original is the provincial song of Lapland and North Ostrobothnia.
+Also the music in "Hoopon laulu" (‘The Hobo Song’) was by Merikanto, the original being called "Tula tuulan tuli tuli tei!"

-The melody for Siispä laulakaa (‘Sing, therefore’) was taken from the song “My Old Kentucky Home”, whereas that of Säälikää herroja (‘Have mercy on the fine gentlemen’) is from an old Methodist hymn.
-Also the melody for Karvajalka is from a hymn called Sunlight, Sunlight.
-In Kirkkopotpuri (‘Church Potpourri’) the melodies of a German youth song and the Swedish birthday song Ja må han leva are combined.
+The melody for "Siispä laulakaa" (‘Sing, therefore’) was taken from the song "My Old Kentucky Home", whereas that of "Säälikää herroja" (‘Have mercy on the fine gentlemen’) is from an old Methodist hymn.
+Also the melody for "Karvajalka" is from a hymn called "Sunlight, Sunlight".
+In "Kirkkopotpuri" (‘Church Potpourri’) the melodies of a German youth song and the Swedish birthday song "Ja må han leva" are combined.

-The band had to exercise some artistic freedom, as the W folks’ songs often had a great many verses, even up to 40 of them, and it is not possible to perform such songs in their entirety today.
+The band had to exercise some artistic freedom, as IWW songs often had a great many verses, even up to 40, and it is not possible to perform such songs in their entirety today.

 Many of the songs are in major scale, which gives them a joyous feeling, and included are also some rowdy ditties making fun of this or that.